tortugas-pedasi/data-model/README.md

 ## Contributing

-This is an open source project - discussion and feedback is welcome and encouraged
+This is an open source project - we welcome and encourage discussion and feedback so that we can improve our understanding of what data is important to capture, how to capture it, and how the data matters to different people and organisations.

+Please see our [code of conduct](./CONTRIBUTING.md) if you would like to get involved.

 ## TODO